 Dog walkers can actually earn decent money in the right places and if they can find the right number of customers.
 Indeed, some that serve the wealthiest Londoners are believed to earn well above the national average, and some make six figures!
 Obviously, you'll need to be marketing savvy in order to raise awareness of your service, but there are a lot of websites online that'll be able to advise you on whether dog walking is the right career for you.

 Service dogs make a huge difference to the lives of the people they help.
 As if there weren't enough reasons to love dogs anyway.
 And guess what?
 Those service dogs have to be trained by someone!
 Service dog trainers will bring home the younger dogs as puppies and help train them until they're old enough - and skilled enough - to start doing all that fantastic work.

-There are a number of training courses out there designed to give you a head start on service dog training, so if you're interested, give it a Google.
+There are a number of training courses out there designed to give you a head start on service dog training or dog first aid, so if you're interested, give it a Google.

 People (understandably) love their dogs, and you only have to take a look at social media to see how much they also love photos of them!
 A pet photographer is a skilled profession, of course: it's not just a matter of whipping out your mobile and snapping off a few photos.
 However, if you love your dogs and you love a camera, it's a great niche to get into.

-To find out more about dog courses or for tips on how to get into careers with animals, visit Animal Jobs Direct
+To find out more about dog, other animal care courses, first aid for canines course or for tips on how to get into careers with animals, visit Animal Jobs Direct